 - EOC Training & Exercise - April 8, 2020 in Orland - EOC: Canceled due to EOC activation for COVID.

-- First Receiver Operations training - Coming spring 2020: One day training for healthcare staff to receive patients exposed to a hazardous material that require decontamination prior to treatment.
+- First Receiver Operations training - Postponed due to COVID: One day training for healthcare staff to receive patients exposed to a hazardous material that require decontamination prior to treatment.
 This will be a hands on training utilizing PPE and decontamination equipment.

 Glenn County Functional Exercise - November 6, 2019

 Glenn County Sheriff's Office - OES and Glenn County HHSA conducted a joint functional exercise to test sheltering operations.
 This exercise utilized the updated Glenn County Operational Area Emergency Operations Plan - Care and Shelter Annex and the new HHSA Shelter Field Operations Guide to setup a functional evacuation shelter in Orland.
 In addition, the Glenn County OA EOP - Animal Services Annex was activated and the newly received disaster animal supply cache was utilized to setup an emergency animal shelter.
 Exercise Flyer can be accessed here.

 Butte-Glenn Healthcare Coalition Statewide Medical-Health Tabletop Exercise - October 1, 2019, at Enloe Medical Conference Center

 Butte and Glenn counties hosted the annual Statewide Medical-Health Exercise.
 This discussion-based tabletop exercise included an infectious disease scenario to test healthcare surge and response operations through the Medical-Health Operational Area Coordinator (MHOAC) programs.
 This exercise provided a forum for information sharing and networking of Butte-Glenn Healthcare Coalition partners.
 See flyer for details

 Glenn County Public Health Annual Mass Vaccination Exercise - September 25, 2019 at Orland Memorial Hall